 Wielding a homemade bomb and guns, David and Doris Young entered an elementary school in Cokeville, Wyoming, on May 16, 1986, holding the 154 students and teachers hostage.

 David Young soon began delivering a manifesto to his hostages detailing the start to his revolution of creating a "brave new world" and his desired ransom of $2 million per child.

-As the hours passed, groups of students and teachers, many of whom were LDS, gathered to pray.
+As the hours passed, groups of students and teachers, many of whom were Latter-day Saints, gathered to pray.
 In the afternoon, Doris Young accidentally jerked a string attached to the bomb's detonator, setting off a massive explosion.